finos/tracdap/doc/deployment/sandbox.rst

 The *auth-tool* utility is used to manage secrets, certificates and other sensitive configuration.
 It can also be used to manage users if you are using a local user database.
 The tool will write secrets to the secret store configured in the platform configuration.
 If this is a local keystore file and it does not exist then it will be created.
-Make sure you have set the *SECRET_KEY* environment variable before using *auth-tool*.
+Make sure you have set the *TRAC_SECRET_KEY* environment variable before using *auth-tool*.

 For the sandbox setup we need a minimum of one secret, the root authentication key.